annelf/mini-library/README.md

 And that's it.

-*For more fun, try to do the exact same thing without database but using only the .csv file, it was my challenge in first place, I'm still trying on that*
+**Explications**

+- the pages with '_csv' use only the .csv file as a database
+- the other use the database